Feature Feature Announcement Insight Architecture ~5 min read

 • Direct downstream data output (exact fields) will be colored green.

-Let's walk through some simple examples on how these AI pipelines work.
-You don't need to know how to write code, just need to make sense from spreadsheet 😊.
+Let’s walk through some simple examples of how these AI pipelines work.
+You don’t need to know how to write code; you just need to make sense of the spreadsheet 😊.

 1. Ingest files, which outputs file names and contents.
 Ingest files for codebase